Yusuf Sulaimon Lasun: Political career

-Lasun Yusuff is a grassroot politician widely known in Osun State and he is fondly called The Homeboy due to his grassroot qualities.
-He was once a youth leader in the Unity Party of Nigeria UPN.
-He was also the state public relations officer PRO of the Alliance for Democracy before and during Chief Bisi Akande's administration.
-With his undiluted loyalty, unquantifiable role played in the Alliance of Democracy AD and his doggedness in the political cycle in the state the governor of Osun State, Prince Olagunsoye Oyinlola appointed him chairman of Osun State Capital Territory Development Authority OSCTDA in 2004 / 2005, a body established by law with a mandate to facilitate the urban growth of Osogbo and neighbouring towns.
+Lasun is a grassroot politician widely known in Osun State and he is fondly called "The Homeboy" due to his grassroot qualities.
+He was once a youth leader in the Unity Party of Nigeria (UPN).
+He was also the state Public Relations Officer (PRO) of the Alliance for Democracy before and during Chief Bisi Akande's administration.
+With his undiluted loyalty, unquantifiable role played in the Alliance of Democracy and his doggedness in the political cycle in the state, the governor of Osun State, Prince Olagunsoye Oyinlola appointed him chairman of Osun State Capital Territory Development Authority OSCTDA in 2004/2005, a body established by law with a mandate to facilitate the urban growth of Osogbo and neighbouring towns.

-In 2011, he ran for a legislative seat in the [7th National Assembly] as the representative of the Irepodun/Olurunda/Osogbo/Orolu Federal Constituency.
-He won on the platform of [Action Congress of Nigeria], which joined the [All Progressives Congress] with other parties in the run-up to the 2015 general elections in Nigeria.
-He was appointed Deputy Chairman, House of Representatives Committee on Water Resources by the then [Speaker (politics)|Speaker], [Aminu Waziri Tambuwal].
+In 2011, he ran for a legislative seat in the 7th National Assembly as the representative of the Irepodun/Olurunda/Osogbo/Orolu Federal Constituency.
+He won on the platform of Action Congress of Nigeria, which joined the All Progressives Congress with other parties in the run-up to the 2015 general elections in Nigeria.
+He was appointed deputy chairman, House of Representatives Committee on Water Resources by the then Speaker, Aminu Waziri Tambuwal.
 He was also a member of the Constitutional Review Committee.

 Lasun was elected to the House of Representatives for a second time on the All Progressives Congress' platform in March 2015.
-He was elected the Deputy Speaker of the 8th House of Representatives by 203 members of the House of Representatives out of the 357 that participated in the in-house election.
-Yakubu Dogara was elected as the Speaker.
+He was elected Deputy Speaker of the 8th House of Representatives by 203 members of the House out of the 357 that participated in the in-house election.
+Yakubu Dogara was elected Speaker.

-Lasun decamped from the All Progressive Congress to the People's Democratic Party on 15 September 2018.
+Lasun decamped from the All Progressive Congress to the Peoples Democratic Party on 15 September 2018.